 8 Practical Tips to Stop Fighting With Your Boyfriend or Girlfriend

-Learning how to stop fighting with your girlfriend or boyfriend is much more than going to through a checklist or flipping through a manual.
+Learning how to stop fighting with your significant other is much more intensive than just going through a checklist or flipping through a manual.
 It may very well be much harder than the hardest exam you've ever given.
 Let's put that thought aside and take a look at tips that will help you stop arguing and fighting with your partner and throw light on how you can save your relationship.

-Arguments and fights are a part and parcel of all relationships and there's no doubt about that.
-But one of the fundamental elements that aggrevate arguments is the use of swear words and profanities.
-While you may have inadvertently called your boyfriend an a**h**e or called your girlfriend a bi**h in a fit of rage or while making fun of him/her, these words may very well ring out aloud in his/her head later.
+Arguments and fights happen in all relationships.
+But one of the fundamental elements that aggravate arguments is the use of swear words and profanities.
+While you may have inadvertently called your boyfriend an a**h**e or called your girlfriend a bi**h in a fit of rage or while making fun of them, these words may very well ring out aloud in their head later.
 After a fight, your partner may very well be thinking aloud "Wow she called me an a**h**e in front f everyone" or "He says he loves me but he calls me a bi**h.
 How rude of him"

 Make it a rule and stick to it – You or your partner will not use swear words when you argue.